 1. Blot excess urine

-2. Apply baking soda
+2. Baking soda

 After blotting up excess urine, sprinkle baking soda over the affected area and let it sit for 10–15 minutes.
 Baking soda will absorb the remaining moisture and reduce the rancid smell from the mattress.

-3. Create a cleaning solution
+3. Make a cleaning solution

 Make a cleaning solution of biological washing powder (or liquid detergent) and cold water.
 You can also add a small amount of white vinegar to the solution to remove the odor.
 Ensure the solution is gentle; otherwise, it can damage the mattress fabric.